Education

 How is our region performing?

-Passing rates were higher for Asian and white students in the region (63% and 57%, respectively) than for Hispanic and African American students (31% and 28%, respectively) in 2019.
+Regional passing rates were 59% for Asian students, 49% for white students, 22% for Latino students and 18% for African American students.
 For all racial/ethnic groups, rates were higher at the state level than in the region.
-Students in each racial/ethnic group in Monroe County matched the performance of the region, except white students who outperformed the region by 6 percentage points.
 The low number of African American, Hispanic, and Asian third-graders in many of the region's counties prevents any meaningful comparison of results across ethnic groups within these counties.
-The Rochester City district had passing rates of 22% for Hispanic students, 20% for African American students, and 38% for white students, among the lowest in the region.

 Why do these disparities exist?